-- (2) Paul Adams retired from the Company effective February 29, 2016. - (3) Alain M. Bellemare retired from the Company effective January 31, 2015. - (4) Geraud Darnis retired from the Company effective January 31, 2016. - (5) Includes 1,546 shares of Common Stock for which Mr. Gill's spouse holds voting and investment power. - (6) Consists of holdings of those directors and executive officers who continue to serve in such positions as of February 29, 2016 and, therefore, excludes the holdings of Messrs.
+- (2) Paul Adams retired from the Company effective February 29, 2016. - (3) Alain M. Bellemare retired from the Company effective January 31, 2015. - (4) Geraud Darnis retired from the Company effective January 31, 2016. - (5) Includes 1,546 shares of Common Stock for which Mr. Gill's spouse holds voting and investment power. - (6) Consists of holdings of those directors and executive officers who continue to serve in such positions as of February 29, 2016, and, therefore, excludes the holdings of Messrs.
 Adams, Bellemare and Darnis.
 This line includes holdings of eight current executive officers in addition to those required to be listed by name in this table.
-A complete list of UTC's current executive officers is included in the Company's Annual Report on Form 10-K for 2015.